balamanoharb/data-structures-in-ruby/README.md

 >Disclaimer : This project is meant to be used for experimental and learning purpose and not intended for production usage.

-## DataStructures and Algorithms overview
+## DataStructures

-- Since this is done just for experiment, all containers can be initialized with an array.
+- Since this is done just for experiment, all containers could be initialized with an array.
 However it won't be deep copied.
-Instead, just the array elements will be pushed to the container, similar to how Set works.
+Instead, just the array elements will be pushed to the container.

 ### Stack

 - LIFO (Last In First Out)
 - only allowed operations are push and pop.
-- To search an element in a stack, we have repeatedly pop till we find the element.
+- To search an element in a stack, we have to repeatedly pop till we find the element.
 It's a bad use case for searching.

 | Operation | Time Complexity | Additional info |
 |-----------|-----------------|-----------------|